msr-quarc/Liquid/GettingStarted.md

 ```
 0:0000.0/Thank you for accepting the license terms
 ```
 LIQUi||> will then exit.
-After this, you should not be asked to accept the license again on that PC.
+After this, you should not be asked to accept the license again on that environment.

 ## Registration (Optional)